Nervous System in Overdrive? Signs and How to Reset

 If these techniques aren't shifting your nervous system activation, professional support helps.
 Working with a therapist trained in nervous system work provides personalized strategies and deeper understanding of why your system stays activated.

 Inner Heart Therapy offers anxiety therapy with nervous system focus.
-We work with clients across Idaho, Utah, Colorado, Connecticut, Delaware, South Carolina, and Florida through telehealth.
+I work with clients across Idaho, Utah, Colorado, Connecticut, Delaware, South Carolina, and Florida through telehealth.
 Schedule a consultation to explore how therapy can support your nervous system reset.

 FAQ